 When you schedule an online proctored Architect Registration Examination® (ARE®) appointment, you’re taking full responsibility for setting up a testing environment that meets the technical and environmental requirements for the exam.

-NCARB’s Online Proctoring Requirements document and ARE 5.0 Guidelines outline the specific requirements that you must follow when preparing for an online proctored appointment.
+NCARB’s ARE 5.0 Guidelines outline the specific requirements that you must follow when preparing for an online proctored appointment.
 To help make your testing experience smoother, here are some common areas of confusion for ARE candidates testing online, and how to avoid them!

 Connect Via Ethernet, Not WiFi